-PSYC 8930 Doctoral Dissertation
+PSYC 8930 - Doctoral Dissertation

-This course is designed to develop understandings, skills, and outlooks to conduct original, independent research in an area of specialization (pediatric psychology, health psychology, clinical psychology, school psychology).
-The instructor of record is the student's Dissertation Chair.
-This course may be repeated for up to 9 hours.
+This course is designed to develop understandings, skills and outlooks to conduct original, independent research in an area of specialization (pediatric psychology, health psychology, clinical psychology, school psychology).
+The instructor of record is the student's dissertation chair. may be repeated for up to 9 hours.